Online - Fundamentals of Modern RF and Wireless Communications Engineering

 - Guide price:

-The course, Online RF and Wireless Basics, consists of over 5 hours of technical content in 64 individual lectures.
+The course bundle consists of 9 individual courses.
 In this way, the course can be approached in bite sized chunks, ensuring that it is possible to understand each topic before moving on to the next.

 The course uses video delivery enabling everything to be easy to understand.
 It is presented by Chris Potter PhD who has an excellent delivery.
 He is able to explain the concepts in an easy to understand fashion while not talking down to the student, and also not shying away from the more in-depth concepts which he is able to convey very well.